luckyr13/arcode/README.md

 ## Current features
 ++ Workspace and File Explorer:
+- The workspace is the tree of all your files stored in the ArCode IDE.
+ArCode is an IDE for the web browser, so all the files are stored in the browsers cache memory (and removed when the cache is cleared).
-- Create, edit and store your JS and JSON files in ArCode.
+- Create, edit and store your JS and JSON files in ArCode with syntax highlighting (python, rust and go  supported as well).
 - Create/edit/remove folders.
 - Load contracts sources and state into the workspace directly from their Arweave TXs.
 - Import/Export your workspace to .zip file.